Can I Return a Leased Car if It Has Problems

 How Bad Does Returning a Leased Car Hurt Your Credit?

 If you return a leased car early without following the lease terms, the leasing company can report it as a default or repossession.
-This can drop your credit score by 50 to 150 points, depending on your credit history.
+How much that hurts depends on where your credit already stands.
+There is no fixed number, but it is a major mark against you, and drops of 100 points or more are common.

 It can also stay on your credit report for up to seven years, which may make it harder to get loans or good interest rates in the future.
 But if the car qualifies under Lemon Laws or the manufacturer agrees to take it back because of defects, it usually isn’t reported as a default, so your credit score may not be affected at all.